George Washington's Farewell Address: Reading in Congress

 Philadelphia residents signed a petition in January 1862 during the American Civil War requesting that Congress commemorate the 130th anniversary of Washington's birth by reading his Farewell Address "in one or the other of the Houses of Congress."
 It was first read in the House of Representatives in February 1862, and reading Washington's address became a tradition in both houses by 1899.
 The House of Representatives abandoned the practice in 1984, but the Senate continues the tradition.
 Washington's Birthday is observed by selecting a member of the Senate to read the address aloud on the Senate floor, alternating between political parties each year since 1896.
-Additionally, readers make an entry into a black, leather-bound journal maintained by the Secretary of the Senate upon finishing.
+Additionally, some senators may choose to make brief remarks and commentary before reading the speech.
+After finishing, readers make an entry into a black, leather-bound journal maintained by the Secretary of the Senate upon finishing.

 During Strom Thurmond's filibuster of the Civil Rights Act of 1957, George Washington's Farewell Address was read by Strom Thurmond.

-In popular culture
+In American national mythology

 According to political journalist John Avlon, the Farewell Address was "once celebrated as a civic Scripture, more widely reprinted than the Declaration of Independence" but adds that it "is now almost forgotten."
 He suggested that it had long been "eclipsed in the national memory" until the Broadway musical Hamilton brought it back to popular awareness in the song "One Last Time", where lines are sung by Washington and Hamilton from the end of the Address.